 The cause of giant cell arteritis is not fully understood.
-It is thought the inflammation may be due to an autoimmune reaction, where the body’s natural immune defenses mistakenly attack normal, healthy tissue.
+It is thought the inflammation may be due to an autoimmune reaction, where the body’s immune system mistakenly attacks normal, healthy tissue.

 Signs and symptoms

 The condition usually begins with mild flu-like symptoms including mild fever and a persistent dull headache.
-Specific signs and symptoms will depend on which arteries are involved.
-These may include:
+Specific signs and symptoms, which depend on the arteries affected, may include:

 - Jaw pain — particularly when chewing

 - Vision problems eg: blurred or double vision, loss of visual field

 - Aching muscles about the neck and shoulders